apache/geode/Distributed-Unit-Tests.md

 The dunit framework is an extension of junit.
 You should be familiar with writing junit tests.
-GemFire currently is using junit 4.  dunit tests may be run via gradle (distributedTest task) or in your IDE (run as a junit test).
+GemFire currently is using junit 4.
+Dunit tests may be run via gradle (distributedTest and integrationTest tasks) or in your IDE (run as a junit test).

 The base class for all dunit tests is DistributedTestCase.
 However the most common way to write a dunit test is to extend CacheTestCase, which provides helper methods to create a cache.